Internet Content & Information

 01Is NAMI or NFLX a better buy right now?

-Jinxin Technology Holding Company American Depositary Shares (NAMI) offers the better valuation at 4.1x trailing P/E, making it the more compelling value choice.
-Analysts rate Netflix, Inc. (NFLX) a "Buy" — based on 97 analyst ratings — the highest consensus in this comparison.
+(NFLX) is the stronger pick with 15.
+9% revenue growth year-over-year, versus 7.
+0% for Jinxin Technology Holding Company American Depositary Shares (NAMI).
+Jinxin Technology Holding Company American Depositary Shares (NAMI) offers the better valuation at 3.
+6x trailing P/E, making it the more compelling value choice.
+Analysts rate Netflix, Inc. (NFLX) a "Buy" — based on 99 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02Which has the better valuation — NAMI or NFLX?

-On trailing P/E, Jinxin Technology Holding Company American Depositary Shares (NAMI) is the cheapest at 4.1x versus Netflix, Inc. at 38.0x.
+On trailing P/E, Jinxin Technology Holding Company American Depositary Shares (NAMI) is the cheapest at 3.

 03Which is the better long-term investment — NAMI or NFLX?